maricd7/SwiftSail/README.md

 ### Search
 The search functionality enables users to search for products by keywords.
 Search results are displayed dynamically as users type.

+### Loyalty System
+Each repeating buyer is rewared with loyalty points that translate to discount.

 ### Authentication
 The authentication system allows users to register new accounts or log in to existing ones.
 Authenticated users can access their order history, view wishlisted items and more.